Cele-stine/alx-low_level_programming/0x08-recursion/README.md

 this function finds the natural squre root of a number the base case being that if the number is 0 then -1 is printed and if the result squared is grater than the number -1 is printed the recusive case being if the result being increased by 1 until the point where the square of the result becomes equal to the number that the recursion stops
+6-prime
+this function returs 1 if a number is a prime number 0 if not the base case being that if n is less 2 return 0 the recusive case adding i to the divisor to check if its mod will return 0